It will be offered at some point during almost every credit application you make but is payment protection insurance something that you really need?

 CAB chief executive David Harker said "At best the excessive cost for minimal benefits makes it bad value for many people; at worst mis-selling means that the most vulnerable people are parted from large amounts of money under false pretences and left even more exposed to debt.
 This is particularly worrying at a time when personal debt levels are escalating."

-In response to this complaint both the Competition Commission and the Office for Fair Trading (OFT) began investigating the PPI market.
-John Fingleton OFT chief executive said, "Despite some evidence of a degree of consumer satisfaction with aspects of the product, the evidence as a whole suggests consumers get a poor deal."
+In response to this complaint, both the Competition Commission and the Office for Fair Trading (OFT) began investigating the PPI market in 2008.
+John Fingleton, then OFT chief executive, said "Despite some evidence of a degree of consumer satisfaction with aspects of the product, the evidence as a whole suggests consumers get a poor deal."

 Before taking out PPI it is important to consider if you really need it.
 You may, in all likelihood, have some degree of income protection built into your employment contract in case of illness or accident.